 - General testing of lights and ceiling fans.

-- Silicone sealing and water proofing to wet areas.
+- Silicone sealing and waterproofing to wet areas.

 - Degradation of external painting where structural elements are affected.

-- General condition of cabinetry.
+- The general condition of cabinetry.

 - A list of areas suspected of containing asbestos on the premises.

-- A more detailed assessment of fences, including condition of pool fences and self-closing gates to enclosed water bodies.
+- A more detailed assessment of fences, including the condition of pool fences and self-closing gates to enclosed water bodies.

 - Ventilation of internal gas bayonets.

 Your inspector is a registered builder with 20 years of experience in the building industry in WA.
 The inspector is not an electrician or plumber, so in order to only provide professional advice, it is not possible for us to offer a technical assessment of certain items like ovens, air conditioners, swimming pool pumps etc. If you have any questions on what is or isn’t included, please don’t hesitate to call Jon on 0420 846 356.

 This building inspection includes a detailed inspection of the accessible areas of the house or home, including inside the roof cavity.
 The aim is to locate and report on the following: